Proportoids: Proportional congruences

 \section{Proportional congruences}

 In universal algebra, congruences provide a mechanism for factorizing algebras into equivalence classes compatible with the algebraic operations.
-Here, we require in addition that the classes preserve the analogical proportion relation giving rise to the notion of a proportional congruence.
-We will show in \prettyref{thm:kernel} that proportional congruences and proportional homomorphisms are connected in the same way as congruences and homomorphism via kernels.
-The concept of a proportional congruence is motivated by the fact that analogical proportions and congruences are, in general, not compatible as has been observed in \citeA[Theorem 6]{Antic_d4}.
+Here, we require that the equivalence classes preserve the analogical proportion relation giving rise to the notion of a proportional congruence:\footnote{We will show in \prettyref{t:kernel} that proportional congruences and homomorphisms are connected via kernels.}